Protect Your Investment - Expert Phase I Environmental Site Assessments

-ECI Environmental Consultants & Engineers provides comprehensive Phase I Environmental Site Assessment Michigan services for property buyers, lenders, developers, and environmental professionals throughout Michigan.
-Our ASTM E1527-compliant Phase 1 ESA Michigan assessments protect your investment by identifying potential environmental risks before property transactions.
+ECI Environmental Consultants & Engineers provides comprehensive Phase I Environmental Site Assessment services for property buyers, lenders, developers, and environmental professionals.
+Our ASTM E1527-compliant Phase 1 ESA assessments protect your investment by identifying potential environmental risks before property transactions.

-From our Farmington Hills office at 35560 Grand River Avenue, Suite 346, ECI Environmental serves property owners, developers, lenders, and environmental professionals statewide with expert property environmental assessment Michigan and real estate environmental assessment services.
-Our experienced environmental consultants understand Michigan's industrial history, regulatory environment, and common contamination concerns, providing ASTM E1527 Phase 1 reports that meet EPA All Appropriate Inquiries requirements while addressing the specific environmental risks associated with Michigan properties.
+From our Farmington Hills office at 35560 Grand River Avenue, Suite 346, ECI Environmental serves property owners, developers, lenders, and environmental professionals with expert property environmental assessment and real estate environmental assessment services.
+Our experienced environmental consultants understand industrial history, regulatory environments, and common contamination concerns, providing ASTM E1527 Phase 1 reports that meet EPA All Appropriate Inquiries requirements while addressing the specific environmental risks associated with properties.

 An ASTM E1527 Phase 1 report includes four essential components mandated by the standard to ensure comprehensive environmental due diligence.